Getting Started + FAQs

 The best source of information for the WWT is the website www.WillametteWaterTrail.org where you can learn how to plan your adventure including itinerary suggestions, safety information, what to pack and more.

 Where can I rent a paddle craft and/or find shuttle service options?There are a number of canoe, kayak and SUP outfitters throughout the Willamette Valley who offer rentals.
-There will be shuttle service options available in the summer of 2021, check here for updates.
+There are limited shuttle service options available at this time, check here for updates.

 How long is the Water Trail?